AndrewEastwood/mpws/schema/docs/setupNginx.md

 }
 ```
-You might change paths to log files according to your project's location.
+You may change paths to log files according to your project's location.
 When you complete working on configuration file then the nginx's folder will probably look like this:

 ```